Want to know how to sell products online? Smart move.

 If you’ve never done a market analysis, check out our guide on how to write a business plan.
 The market analysis is a key section and is necessary if you’re applying for a business loan.

-Customer personas help you better understand your customer.
+Customer personas help you better understand your customers.
 This research helps you determine what to sell, when to sell it, and how to sell it.
 Some background research you’ll want to include are:

 With this information, you can tailor your physical product to your target customer’s needs and desires.